The Memorial Service for Didi April 30, 1978

 father whom she dearly loved when she was quite young, a teenager.
 There was an unhappy marriage.
 There was the

 loss of her brother who she was very much attached to, a tragic accident, the Empress of Ireland.
-There was World War
+There was World

-then the long years in New Rochelle.
+itself, and then the long years in New Rochelle.
 And growing old

 But, and that’s a very big but, there were many wonderful things in her life.
 Mom, who was a terribly important part

 of her life for seventy years.
-And although she would often, to her face often perhaps criticize Mom, and they would have
+And although she would often, to her face often perhaps criticize Mom, and they would

-bragging.
-The last time Walter and I visited her she complained “Walter, your bragging about something�.
-But she
+people bragging.
+The last time Walter and I visited her she complained "Walter, your bragging about something"�.
+But

-always bragged about her daughter.
+she always bragged about her daughter.
 That was the one thing she bragged about and with good justification.

 And then of course, the growing family.
 Five grandchildren who became terribly attached to her.
 And great-